 - Your initial “Spend Power" limit is only provided after you sign up.

 - Only reports to Equifax and Experian (not TransUnion).

-- To earn reward points (Extra's version of cash-back), you have to opt for the $12 per month premium plan.
+- To earn reward points (Extra's version of cash-back), you have to opt for the $25 per month (or $199 per year if paid annually) premium plan.